 Foreign Residence Tax

 I mainly wish I had known about tax (super boring).
-Basically, I kept all my accounts in Australia including saving accounts which earnt interest.
-As a foreigner any investment like properties, savings, shares and whatever earns you money within Australian will mean you fall into the foreign tax.
-The outcome of being a foreigner means if you earn more than $1 you need to pay tax so this year, I have spent $90 sorting out 20cents I owe the tax department for $2 of interest I earnt.
-The ATO spent more on sending the letter to the UK then what I owed (ridiculous).
+Basically, I kept all my accounts in Australia including saving accounts which earned interest.
+As a foreigner any investment like properties, savings, shares and whatever earns you money within Australia will mean you fall into the foreign tax bracket.

-For savings accounts it’s easy and you have two choices that your bank can support with withholding taxes:
+For savings accounts it’s easy and you have two choices that your bank can support you with by withholding taxes: